 1. Carefully Plan Pre-Trip Meals

 Avoid giving your little one greasy or spicy foods or a large meal instantly before or during car travel.
-Also, avoid oily food such as chips or cold-drinks.
+Also, avoid oily food such as chips or cold drinks.
 Proteins and carbohydrates are the best options.
-Skip food entirely if your travel time will be short.
-If your kid needs to eat or your journey will be long, you can give her or him a bland, small snack such as a juice and dry crackers before it is time to go.
+Skip food entirely if your travel time is short.
+If your kid needs to eat or your journey will be long, you can give her or him a light snacks such as juice and dry crackers before it is time to go.

 2. Decrease Sensory Input